speedscale/docs/docs/upgrade/operator.md

 <TabItem value="wizard" label="Wizard" default>

-If you use `speedctl` to manage your enviroment, you may begin the upgrade wizard, which will remove the operator v1 installation and replace it with operator v2.
+If you use `speedctl` to manage your enviroment, you may begin the upgrade wizard, which will replace your Speedscale Operator with the latest version.

 ```shell
 speedctl upgrade operator